 (don't worry, button opens a new tab)

-This wetsuit also features the Hexacore lining the provides superior insulation around your core and traps water, to stop there being an exchange.
-As it makes use of a honeycomb pattern in the construction of the wet suit, the Proteus is easy to take off and put on.
+This wetsuit also features the Hexacore lining that provides superior insulation around your core and traps water, to stop there from being an exchange.
+It makes use of a honeycomb pattern in the construction of the wet suit, and the Proteus is easy to take off and put on.

 6. Waterproof W3 3mm Tropic Wet Suit